HimanshuC22/Mystery-Box-Challenge_For-Freshies/README.md

 # Mystery-Box-Challenge_For-Freshies
-This is the official repository of the Tinkering Bootcamp organised by the Tinkerers' Laboratory.
-All the material and resources will be updated here regularly which you can use for your reference.
+This is the official repository of the Mystery Box Challenge organised by the Tinkerers' Laboratory.
+All the material and resources can be used for your reference.

-For initial setup head over to:

-https://www.youtube.com/watch?v=3kDMYomFw5o

-https://www.arduino.cc/en/main/software
+We recommend you all, to start with Arduino Micro-controller, as it is easy to learn, and code.
+But, if you want to explore more, you are more than welcome to use other microcontrollers.

+If you don't have Arduino, we recommend you, to practice coding using this tutorial https://www.youtube.com/watch?v=3kDMYomFw5o

+If you plan, to buy Arduino, you need to download the Software, from below Website https://www.arduino.cc/en/main/software

-### Week1: Introduction to Arduino, Sensors, Modules, Quiz & Challenge 1
+### Introduction to Arduino, Sensors, Modules, Quiz & Challenge 1
-### Week2: Introduction to NodeMCU and ESP, Voice Assistant
-### Week3: Zigbee, Swarm networking, Chatbot, Project
-### Week4: Fundamentals of RaspberryPi and its application
-### Week5: Project 2 and Talks

-Join our [Telegram group](https://t.me/joinchat/R1ahDxQ4YzQ3HFJXQiAbQA) for discussing your doubts.
+Join our [WhatsApp group](https://chat.whatsapp.com/Cdz5kd7npcg0lsmDHp5II5) for discussing your doubts.

 ***